xiaoshan1994/xiaoshan1994.github.io/content/post/pl/co_WasteTLCA.md

   * A=0.2.
 Low offer of recyclable materials and high demand: the formula focuses on recyclability at end of life.
   * A=0.8.
 High offer of recyclable materials and low demand: the formula focuses on recycled content.
   * A=0.5.
 Equilibrium between offer and demand: the formula focuses both on recyclability at end of life and recycled content.
 > Default application-specific and material-specific A values are available in Annex C. The following procedure shall be applied (in hierarchical order) to select the value of A to be used in a PEF study:
   1. Check in Annex C the availability of an application-specific A value which fits the PEF study,
   2. If an application-specific A value is not available, the material-specific A value in Annex C shall be used,
   3. If a material-specific A value is not available, the A value shall be set equal to 0.5.

+### 4.4.8.3 The B factor

+> The B factor is used as an allocation factor of energy recovery processes.
+It applies both to burdens and credits.
+Credits refer to the amount of heat and electricity sold, not to the total produced, taking into account relevant variations over a 12-months period, e.g. for heat.

+> In PEF studies the B value shall be equal to 0 as default.

+> To avoid double-counting between the current and the subsequent system in case of energy recovery, the subsequent system shall model its own energy use as primary energy.

 ## Plastic recycling in a circular economy: determining environmental performance through an LCA matrix model approach